vo-vuong/rag_chatbot/README.md

 ### PDF Processing Best Practices

-- **Text-based PDFs**: Use "Fast Processing" for quicker results
+- **Text-based PDFs**: Use "Fast Processing" for quicker results with automatic page number extraction
-- **Image-based PDFs**: Use "High Resolution" with OCR for best results
+- **Image-based PDFs**: Use "High Resolution" with OCR for best results and comprehensive metadata
-- **Scanned Documents**: Use "OCR Processing" when text is embedded in images
+- **Scanned Documents**: Use "OCR Processing" when text is embedded in images for optimal text extraction
-- **Large Files**: Processing may take longer for files >10MB due to OCR operations
+- **Large Files**: Processing may take longer for files >10MB due to OCR operations, but provides complete metadata
-- **Image Storage**: Extracted images are saved to the `./figures/` directory automatically
+- **Image Storage**: Extracted images are saved to the `./figures/` directory automatically with proper naming

 ### Supported Document Types